The stable category of Gorenstein flat sheaves on a noetherian scheme: The stable category of Gorenstein flat-cotorsion sheaves

 with $\T \in \catdgCot{X}$ and $\P \in \catFlatTilde$.
 As $\F$ and $\P$ are \Ftac\, so is $\T$; in particular, $\Cy[n]{\T}$ is cotorsion for every $n\in\ZZ$; see Theorem~\ref{acyc.cotor}.
 The argument in \cite[Theorem 5.2]{CETa} now applies verbatim to finish the proof. \end{proof}

 \begin{remark} One upshot of Theorem \ref{equalities} is that the Frobenius category described in Corollary~\ref{corollary.modelGflat} coincides with the one associated to $\catGFC{X}$ per \cite[Theorem~2.11]{CETa}.
 In particular, the associated stable categories are equal.
-One of these is equivalent to the homotopy category of the Gorenstein flat model structure and the other is per \cite[Theorem 3.8]{CETa} equivalent to the homotopy category $\catKFtac{\FlatX \cap \catCot{X}}$ of \Ftac\ complexes of flat cotorsion sheaves on $X$, cf.~Proposition~\ref{Ftac_thm}. \end{remark}
+One of these is equivalent to the homotopy category of the Gorenstein flat model structure and the other is by \cite[Corollary 3.9]{CETa} and Proposition~\ref{Ftac_thm} equivalent to the homotopy category